deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/anatomy.rst

 looks like the following.

 .. image:: /Images/DiscussionHomeCallouts.png
    :width: 800

-alt Discussion home page with a topics pane on the left side and "How to use edX discussions" pane on the right
+   :alt: Discussion home page with a topics pane on the left side and "How to use edX discussions" pane on the right

 ==========
 Left Pane